-The 29th Northedge Essay Competition is now open.
+The 29th Northedge Essay Competition has been extended.
 Details are available below.

 The prize was established in 1986 to commemorate the invaluable contribution of the late Professor F.S.
 Northedge to the creation of Millennium.
 The annual Northedge Essay Competition furthers a Millennium tradition of publishing well-argued student work in a journal open to new issues and innovative approaches to International Relations.
 The winning essay is generally published in the first issue of each volume.

 The Northedge Essay Competition is open to any student who is currently pursuing or has recently completed a degree in International Relations or a related field.
 The essay may be on any topic within International Relations or related areas of study.
 The essay must be doubled-spaced and of approximately 7,000 to 10,000 words in length.